com-480-data-visualization/com-480-project-worldwideweebz/Milestone_2.md

 > Some visualizations are done with `d3.js`.
 Its data manipulation might be conflicting with the one of `react`.
 Therefore we use [react-d3-library](https://react-d3-library.github.io/) to integrate d3 visualizations in react applications.

 - amcharts 4
-> Other visualizations are done with `amcharts`, which is a library with a big API providing us lots of ways to modify the charts however we want in simple ways.
+> Other visualizations are done with `amcharts`, which is a library with an API providing us lots of ways to modify the charts however we want in simple ways.

 ## Website architecture